Admissions & Records Technician Senior

 Requires the ability to perform the essential duties of the position related to the evaluation of student records to determine graduation eligibility and certification of general education requirements.
 Requires the ability to explain and interpret rules, regulations and policies related to the evaluation of student records.
 Requires the ability to conduct research and interpret, analyze, and evaluate student academic transcripts and course work.
 Requires the ability to maintain positive working relationships with a diverse population of students, Faculty, staff and external contacts.
 Requires the ability to maintain confidentiality of private and/or sensitive information.
 Requires the ability to operate standard office equipment and utilize general and specialized software packages/applications for word processing, spreadsheets, and database maintenance.

 The position incumbent must be able to function indoors in an office environment engaged in work of primarily a sedentary nature.
 Requires ambulatory ability and manual dexterity to sit upright, often for long periods of time, to utilize microcomputer and accomplish other desktop work, and to move to various campus locations.
 Requires near visual acuity to read printed materials and microcomputer screen.
 Requires auditory ability to carry on conversations in person and over the phone.
 Requires the ability to retrieve work materials from files.

 Education and Experience

 The position requires an Associate's Degree and three years of progressively responsible experience in an admissions/student enrollment function.
-Or any combination of education and experience that would provide the required qualifications.
+Or, any combination of education and experience which would provide the required equivalent qualifications for this position.

 Licenses and Certificates